 3. Efficiently Lean into Suffering

 This may be surprising to hear, but so many health problems come from seeking constant pleasure (or satisfaction) in our lives.
-Perhaps the biggest secret about health is that it requires some level of suffering to achieve it.
-Almost all serious diseases threaten to radically change our life, sometimes even pushing us towards greater purpose and potential.
+The biggest secret about health is that it requires some level of suffering to achieve it.
+All serious diseases threaten to radically change our life, sometimes even pushing us towards greater purpose and potential.

 Popular health advice so often overlooks this fact.
 If you want to be healthy, you’ve got to do the hard – even uncomfortable – work of health change.
-Some people have to work harder than others.
-But, at the end of the day, we all have to take those painful first steps towards recovery and adaptation after illness.
+Some people must work harder than others.
+But, at the end of the day, we all must take those painful first steps towards recovery and adaptation after illness.